-Just like caching the front-end static files play an important role in improving the site speed.
-Similarly, we need to cache the backend for enhancing server performance.
+Like caching, the front-end static files play an important role in improving the site speed.
+Similarly, we need to cache the backend to enhance server performance.
 Therefore, we will use the Redis Object Cache.

-The Redis Object Cache helps in storing the complex MySQL queries on RAM memory.
-Hence, next time any similar query request, the Object cache will serve the output stored in RAM rather than hitting the fresh MySQL query.
+The Redis Object Cache helps store the complex MySQL queries on RAM.
+Hence, next time any similar query requests, the Object cache will serve the output stored in RAM rather than hitting the new MySQL query.
 Thus, enhancing the overall speed and performance.

-In this article, we are going to cover how to install and configure the Redis Server, and also enable the Redis Object Cache using the WordPress plugin.
+In this article, we will cover how to install and configure the Redis Server and enable the Redis Object Cache using the WordPress plugin.

-Let’s dive into configuring the Redis object cache for WordPress blog —
+Let’s dive into configuring the Redis object cache for the WordPress blog —

 Install Redis Server

-Execute below command to update the APT repository of our Ubuntu Cloud Server.
+Execute the below command to update the APT repository of our Ubuntu Cloud Server.

 sudo apt-get update

-Install the redis-server as well as the php7.3-redis module for supporting the WordPress Object caching.
+Install the redis-server as well as the php7.4-redis module for supporting the WordPress Object caching.